 - Disfigurement – if the scarring noticeable mars the appearance of the victim.
 For example, highly visible facial scars.

-- Psychological damage – if the scars cause psychological issues such as loss of confidence, depression, anxiety, etc.
+- Psychological injuries – if the scars cause psychological issues such as loss of confidence, depression, anxiety, etc.

 Types Of Laceration Injury Claim